-Passenger dies after a medical emergency on a United flight; the CDC wants to reach fellow passengers
+Passenger dies after a medical emergency on a United flight.
+Now the CDC wants to reach fellow passengers.

-United Airlines said Friday that the Centers for Disease Control and Prevention had requested the passenger manifest of an Orlando-to-Los-Angeles flight that diverted to New Orleans because of a medical emergency earlier in the week.
+United Airlines said Friday that the Centers for Disease Control and Prevention had requested the passenger manifest of an Orlando-to-Los-Angeles flight that diverted to New Orleans because of a medical emergency on Monday.

 The man who became ill on the plane was taken to a hospital, where he was pronounced dead.